Vital Records Online

 Order with confidence

-Learn how to order Maine Death Certificates from the Maine Department of Health and Human Services Office of Vital Statistics (DHHS-DVRS).
+Learn how to order Maine Death Certificate from the Maine Department of Health and Human Services Office of Vital Statistics (DHHS-DVRS).
 The current processing time is 2 to 5 weeks.
 The state fee for certified copies is $15.00 and $6.00 for each additional copy of the same record.
 The cost for a non-certified copy of a vital record is $10.00.
 Certified copies can only be ordered by authorized individuals.

-You can now order Maine death certificates through VRO’s online filing service.
-VRO offers a secure and simple way to order death certificates.
+You can now order Maine death certificate through VRO’s online filing service.
+VRO offers a secure and simple way to order death certificate.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the Maine Department of Health and Human Services Office of Vital Statistics for processing, allowing them to issue and mail your death certificate to you.
 You can place the order yourself by mail through the Maine DHHS-DVRS by following the specific steps and meeting certain requirements.
 Confirm and review the costs, eligibility, requirements, and current processing times before ordering to ensure a smooth application process.

 Person ordering a death certificate with a phone using VRO